The position description

 - an employee.

-This decision will have significant ramifications when it comes to determining how you will contract with the person and also the remuneration and benefits associated with the role (see the section on Engagement and Reward).
+This decision will have significant ramifications when it comes to determining how you will contract with the person and also the remuneration and benefits associated with the role (see the section on Employment and Reward).

 Back to top